Are you planning train travel in Europe and are wondering exactly how does Interrail work?

 What is an Interrail Pass?

-There is no such thing as just one, definitive Interrail pass.
+There is no such thing as one definitive Interrail pass.
 Interrail is a range of passes giving European residents unlimited travel on scheduled train services of participating train operators across Europe.

 What is the Difference Between Interrail and Eurail?